FDA-MyStudies/install-script/README.md

 ### Sample Helper Scripts Usage
 In addition to the sample installation environment files.
 This repo includes a few other sample environment files to assist in various configurations and use cases.
-The power and flexibility of the script's modular functions allow for varied use cases such as installing java, installing java & tomcat updating tomcat etc. We have included a few examples which demonstrate these use cases.
+The power and flexibility of the script's modular functions allow for varied use cases such as installing java & tomcat, updating tomcat, etc. We have included a few examples which demonstrate these use cases.

 - `sample_install_only_java_env.sh`  - Sample env file that installs only OS dependencies and Java